plewis/deploy/JC_instructions.md

 `species            = ['A', 'B', 'C', 'D', 'E']` and `indivs_for_species = [ 2,   2,   2,   2,   2]`). `species` sets the number of species in the species trees, and `indivs_for_species` sets the number of taxa in the gene trees per species.

-Because you should have already specified theta_vs_lambda = False, any changes you make between lines 120 and 142 (starting with 'if theta_vs_lambda') will be ignored.
+Because you should have already specified `theta_vs_lambda = False`, any changes you make between lines 120 and 142 (starting with `if theta_vs_lambda`) will be ignored.
 You can change the parameter values starting after the 'else:' on line 143:
 * `half_theta_min`
 * `half_theta_max`
 * `T_min`
 * `T_max`

-Decreasing half_theta_max and T_max will make the problems harder.
+Decreasing `half_theta_max` and `T_max` will make the problems harder.
 For now, you can keep the values as they are or change them.

 There are 2 kinds of experiments we can specify under the section `SMC settings`.
 You can modify the parameters under the section that includes your username (starting on line 187):